Oriol Riera

 Oriol Riera Magem (Catalan pronunciation: [uˈɾjɔl ˈrjeɾə]; born 3 July 1986) is a Spanish former professional footballer who played as a striker.
-He is currently manager of Croatian Football League club Istra 1961.
+He is currently a manager.

 After starting out at Barcelona, he went on to amass La Liga totals of 102 matches and 23 goals over four seasons, with Osasuna and Deportivo.
 He added 148 games and 31 goals in the Segunda División for four clubs, and also competed in England and Australia in a 16-year career.

 Riera began working as a head coach in 2023, with Tudelano.

 Club career

 Barcelona

 Born in Vic, Barcelona, Catalonia, Riera played youth football with FC Barcelona, but spent the vast majority of his tenure with the club in representation of the C and B teams.
 His official input with the main squad consisted of 13 minutes in a 4–0 away win against Ciudad de Murcia in the round of 32 of the Copa del Rey – when he was still a junior – on 17 December 2003.